Toronto Regional Real Estate Board: Multiple Listing Service

 Toronto's Co-operative Listing System was first created in 1924, but only lasted 8 months.
 Later, in 1944, its Multiple Listing Service was established, and was computerized in 1974.

-TRREB currently utilizes Stratus software to allow members to enter and manage their Multiple Listing Service(R) listings.
+TRREB currently utilizes REALM by Stratus Data Systems and Matrix by CoreLogic to allow members to manage their listings.

 In April 2021, TRREB announced it would stop using the word "master" when referencing main bedrooms in homes, because the word "is often seen as a reference to racism, sexism and slavery".

 Members

-TRREB currently has over 68,000 Realtor members, the most of any real estate association in Canada.
+TRREB currently has over 73,000 Realtor members, the most of any real estate association in Canada.

 Members of TRREB are licensed by the Real Estate Council of Ontario (RECO) to trade in real estate in Ontario.

 Members and member offices can be found by using the search function on the home page of its website.
 All members of the Board are also members of the Ontario Real Estate Association and Canadian Real Estate Association, and as such, are permitted to use the term REALTOR.
 The REALTOR and MLS trademarks are owned by the Canadian Real Estate Association (CREA).